ActuallyaDeviloper/GLFFT/README.md

 Note: This is a fork of https://github.com/Themaister/GLFFT which compiles on Windows out of the box.
 For compilation on Linux check out the original repository.

+To build, clone with submodules (for example using 'git clone https://github.com/ActuallyaDeviloper/GLFFT.git --recursive') and simply open the Visual Studio project file.
+At least VS 2015 and later should be fine.

 # GLFFT

 GLFFT is a C++11/OpenGL library for doing the Fast Fourier Transform (FFT) on a GPU in one or two dimensions.